 Unfortunately, the decaffeination process naturally saps coffee beans of flavor.
 This has forced decaf drinkers to tolerate weak coffee all too often.
 But the highly rated Newman’s Own special decaf blend packs in flavor while keeping out the jitters.
 Many reviewers praise the coffee’s balanced taste and easiness to drink, which are hallmarks of a solid medium roast.

 Newman’s Own is known for selling everything from popcorn to salad dressing, but the company has carved out its place in the coffee game with a select line of K-Cups, including a caffeinated version of this same coffee.
-Newman’s special decaf blend is also available in ground coffee form for those who have an alternative home-brewing device.
+Newman’s Own Special Decaf Blend is also available in ground coffee form for those who have an alternative home-brewing device.